mccnick/MovieMagnet/README.md

 ## Documentation

-- Additional documentation, including system architecture diagrams and UI/UX design sketches, can be found in the `docs` directory within the GitHub repository.
+- Additional documentation, including system architecture diagrams and UI/UX design sketches, can be found in the `Documents` directory within the GitHub repository.

 ## Demo